 Melissa Xiong: email@example.com or 651-556-6613

 Food Service Info

-Parents/Guardians are responsible to monitor their student’s meal account balance and to deposit money as needed for purchases.
-FeePay™ is an online webstore where parents/guardians can make online payments with a credit/debit card or checking account, view meal account balances, monitor purchases, and set up email alerts when the balance reaches a specific amount.
+Parents/Guardians are responsible to monitor student meal account balances and deposit money for purchases.
+FeePay™ is an online webstore to make payments with a credit/debit card or checking account, view meal account balances, monitor purchases, and set up email alerts when the balance reaches a specific amount.
 To set up a FeePay™ account, go to https://isd191.feepay.com.
-Payments may take 24-72 hours for funds to be routed to the student accounts at the individual schools.
+Payments may take 24-72 hours for funds to be routed to the student account.
 There is no fee for parents/guardians to use this service.